revolunet/rackt-cli/README.md

 The `init` command generates a component structure based on the opinions of this CLI.
 It provides a basic working component, along with a simple example, and a failing test.

-rackt-cli use [originate](https://www.npmjs.com/package/originate) to initialize the project boilerplate, and use [react-component](https://www.npmjs.com/package/originate-react-component) by default.
+rackt-cli use [originate](https://www.npmjs.com/package/originate) to initialize the project boilerplate, and use [react-component-revolunet](https://www.npmjs.com/package/originate-react-component-revolunet) by default.
 If you want a custom boilerplate, provide the name as second argument.

-ex: `rackt init myproject my-custom-boilerplate`

 #### `build`